YipingNUS/YipingNUS.github.io/_pages/about.md

   - /about.html
 ---

-**NEWS:** I'm relocating to Belgrade, Serbia.
-I'm keen keen to connect with the local NLP/ML community there.
-Feel free to drop me an email to schedule a coffee together.

 **NEWS:** I'm hiring data scientists, NLP researchers, ML engineers, Java software engineers, and interns in HCMC and Pune.
 You can drop me an email with your CV if you're interested.

+**NEWS:** I'm relocating to Belgrade, Serbia.
+I'm keen to connect with the local NLP/ML community there.
+Feel free to drop me an email to schedule a coffee (or a Zoom call) together.

 I work at [Knorex](https://www.knorex.com/) since 2015 and I'm currently the head of the R&D department.
 My research interests include information retrieval, text mining, and natural language generation.
 Prior to joining Knorex, I worked as a researcher at Baidu-I2R Research Centre under the supervision of Dr. [Su Jian](http://www.colips.org/~sujian/) mainly on information extraction projects.